Create and measure Baseline Profiles without Macrobenchmark

 arm64: [status=speed-profile] [reason=install-dm]

-Now, you can measure app startup performance like you did before, but without resetting the compiled state.
+Now, you can measure app startup performance like before but without resetting the compiled state.
 Ensure that you don't reset the compiled state for the package.

 adb shell am force-stop $PACKAGE_NAME